Diffusion filters — also referred to as “gels” — are the most common tools for altering the quality of light sources.

 Special thanks to Joel Svendsen from Rosco for generously supplying the materials for this test.

-You'll find the second portion of this report here.
+You'll find Part 2 of this report here.

 You'll find more Shot Craft content on AC’s Instagram.